 Before deciding to take on any bodywork, remember that apart from screen cracks and paint touch ups, repairs will most likely need some specialist equipment.
-So make sure to do cost up the price beforehand.
+So, make sure to work up a price estimate beforehand.

 What is the leading cause of chips and scratches on Chevy vehicles?